May 29, 2021

 • What social channels are important to your business?

-• Why is each of these channels important?
+• Why are each of these channels important?

 • Do you currently do any advertising?